jonathan-h-eaton/PassFlow/README.md

 The app consists of only the home page.
 1. Click on a team that you would like to visualize.
 2. The chart will update with all the passes made by the players in light blue and display the best pass route in red.
-3. Clicking on the players in the best route will remove that player and generate the next best pass route.
+3. Clicking on a player in the best route will remove that player and generate the next best pass route.